ika25/3rd-Year-Project/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

+# User Guide

+## Installation
+1)Download wampserver - it containes new versions of apache, php and mysql.

+2)Download tomcat - Select type of Installation Normal, click Next, click next on the Configuration Options screen, set the JRE (Java Runtime Environment) Path e.g. C:\Program Files\Java\jre1.8.0_101 and click next and finally click Install.

+3)Install Eclupse IDE for jave EE developers

+## Starting application
+When everything is installed open project in eclipse and run with tomcat server if everything installed right should be able to open app on this web page http://localhost:8080/NoteDude/faces/Index.xhtml

 # How to Use Application
 ### Homepage
 The homepage is the navigation tool to go through the main pages of the project.
 Here are the mains of the Application.